fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

     Click [here](#overview) to skip the tutorial and jump to the overview.

-!!! note
+Eager to help contribute to our ever-growing library of documentation?
+Here is how to get started!

 Our documentation follows the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
 Do refer to it if you are unsure of the documentation style!

-Eager to help contribute to our ever-growing library of documentation?
-Here is how to get started!

 In order to start writing documentation for Fragcolor, ensure that you have [readied your development environment](../getting-started.md) first.
 Once done, we can proceed with the setting up of our documentation site generator.